scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 * AS ff00:0:1 is a core AS, ASes ff00:0:2 and ff00:0:3 are non-core.
 All ASes are part of ISD 1.
 * Endpoint A is the source endpoint and it is in AS ff00:0:2.
 * Endpoint B the destination endpoint and it is in AS ff00:0:3.
 * both endpoints run a native SCION network stack.
 They communicate with their AS router on an UDP/IP underlay on destination UDP port 50000.
+This and other UDP/IP underlay ports used in this section are purely illustrative.
+They are not assigned, and cannot be assigned from the Dynamic Ports range.
 * the example packet carries a UDP/SCION payload with destination port 443.
 This payload is omitted for brevity.

 Since this example consists of only one ISD and one core AS, the end-to-end path only includes an up-path and down-path segment.
 The forwarding logic is uniform across intra- and inter-ISD scenarios.
 A scenario with more core ASes and/or ISDs would use an additional core path segment or a peering link.